-The Traveling Salesman Problem (TSP) is, formally: given a graph, find the tour that visits all the nodes with the least amount of cost.
-This research will be using Euclidean 2D dynamic TSP (dTSP), where the cost from moving to node i to node j is related to the distance between the nodes, and where the set of nodes in the graph changes over time.
+The Traveling Salesman Problem (TSP) is, formally: given a weighted graph, find the tour that visits all the nodes with the smallest cost.
+This research will be using Euclidean 2D dynamic TSP (dTSP), where the cost from moving to node ito node j is related to the distance between the nodes, and where the set of nodes in the graph changes over time.